 With a passion for teaching, he is interested in how classroom response questions can be used to teach programming concepts effectively and overcome student misconceptions.
-His current research interest is in learning analytics, especially in investigating the insights that can be gained by applying data-mining techniques to student data.
-He is also interested in the various issues related to teaching and learning in higher education, including but not limited to assessment practices and learning design.
+He is interested in the various issues related to teaching and learning in computing and higher education, including but not limited to assessment practices and learning design.
+He is also interested in learning analytics, especially in investigating the insights that can be gained by applying data-mining techniques to student data.

 He completed a PhD in computational materials science at the National University of Singapore in 2010, employing software tools to investigate the mechanical properties of Sn-based intermetallic compounds using density functional theory and molecular dynamics simulation.